 GCP has DOI authorization.
-A single article includes relevant information, presented in the form of a 'sandwich', preceded by front matter such as the General Preface, and followed by the end matter such as the references and GCP's unique dual language section.
-The exception to this is the General Preface, which is presented in the form of a 'pizza', topping the front matter.
+Each book and every chapter comes with a DOI number.
+Each book includes relevant information, presented in the form of a 'sandwich', preceded by front matter such as the General Preface, and followed by the end matter such as references and GCP's unique dual language section.